-Janet Currier lives and works in London.
-She received her MFA from Goldsmiths in 2017, winning the Warden’s Art Prize that year.
-Currier’s work is held in various private and public collections including Goldsmiths College Collection.
+living and working in London, Currier received her MFA from Goldsmiths in 2017, winning the Warden’s Art Prize that year.
+Her work is held in various private and public collections including Goldsmiths College Collection.
 She was awarded the first Elephant Residency at Griffin Studios in 2017.
 She was shortlisted for the Denton Prize in 2020.

 Biography